-"Come to me, all you who are weary and burdened, and l will give you rest.
-Take my yoke upon you and learn from me, for l am gentle and humble in heart, and you will find rest for your souls.
-For my yoke is easy and my burden is light."
-20
+"Come to me, all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light."20

-Seven times Jesus uses the words, I, Me and My.
-It is interesting that seven is the number of God's perfection and completion.
+Seven times Jesus uses the words, I, Me, and My.
+Interestingly, seven is the number of God's perfection and completion.
 We can only find salvation in Jesus.
-Likewise, we can only find perfection and completion in Jesus.
-This is true Sabbath.
+Likewise, we can only find perfection and fulfillment in Jesus.
+That is true Sabbath.